phanindra4568/static-website/README.md

-Step	Description
-Create index.html	Write your basic HTML file for the static website.
+1 Tools Needed
+  GitHub Account

+Basic knowledge of HTML/CSS

+A text editor GITBASH

+1️ Create an index.html File
-Create a GitHub Repo	Create a new GitHub repository to store your code.
+ 2️⃣ Create a New GitHub Repository
-Push Code to GitHub	Use Git to push the website files to your repo.
-Enable GitHub Pages	Enable GitHub Pages in repo settings.
+ 3️ Enable GitHub Pages
-View Website	Go to the URL and view your live website.
-Submit	Submit your link in the provided submission form.
+ 4️⃣ Access Your Live Website